Delta pilots overwhelmingly vote to authorize strike

 (The Hill) — Delta Air Lines pilots overwhelmingly voted to authorize a strike on Monday if a new contract agreement with the carrier is not reached.

-The Air Line Pilots Association (ALPA), which represents the pilots, said 99 percent voted to call a strike if necessary, with the vast majority of its members participating.
+The Air Line Pilots Association (ALPA), which represents the pilots, said 99% voted to call a strike if necessary, with the vast majority of its members participating.

 “Today, Delta’s nearly 15,000 pilots sent a clear message to management that we are willing to go the distance to secure a contract that reflects the value we bring to Delta Air Lines as frontline leaders and long-term stakeholders,” said Capt.
 Jason Ambrosi, who chairs Delta’s pilot union.